aws-games/cloud-game-development-toolkit/docs/modules/jenkins/jenkins.md

 ## Configuring Jenkins

 When accessing Jenkins for the first time, an administrators password is required.
 This password is auto-generated and available through the ECS logs.
-The administrative user will be replaced with a new user upon completion of the setup, see [Creating Users](README.md#creating-users).
+The administrative user will be replaced with a new user upon completion of the setup.

 ### Retrieve the Jenkins Administrator Password